Using a table visualization

 Change the column type to Bullet Graph by re-visualizing

-Data Bar and Bullet Graph columns also have the property Show Axis in The Header, which replaces the column header text with an axis and can be further customized by clicking Customize axis.
+Data Bar and Bullet Graph columns also have the Header Axis option, which replaces the column header text with an axis like in a chart, and can be further customized by clicking Customize axis.

 To customize how measures and other data are visualized by a data bar, bullet graph, or state indicator column, click the column to select it and open its Data Analysis Panel to the Visualization tab.
 The same visualization options are available as for an individual chart, bullet graph, or state indicator.